hughpearse/starling-interview-challenge/README.md

 ![savings-goal-api](./docs/images/savings-goal-api.png)

+This differs from a recurring transfer which takes a *rule* to transfer a fixed value.

+![recurring-transfer-api](./docs/images/recurring-transfer-api.png)

 The new API must combine the logic of round-up and savings, so a variable amount is saved on each given week.
-This differs from a recurring transfer which takes a fixed value.

-![recurring-transfer-api](./docs/images/recurring-transfer-api.png)

 <!-- TOC --><a name="show-me-the-data"></a>
 ## Show me the data